scdenney/ba3_text_as_data/syllabus/syllabus.md

 ---

 ## GitHub Repository Requirement
-See [this "how-to" guide](syllabus/repo_how-to.md) (located in the syllabus folder) on how to get started with GitHub and repo management.
+See the ["how-to" guide](syllabus/repo_how-to.md) (located in the syllabus folder) on how to get started with GitHub and repo management.

 You are required to maintain a **private GitHub repository** for this course: